alexwelch/vimfiles/README.md

 ## Roadmap and Todos

-1. Command-T as a submodule?
-- Update the default bundle list
-- Optional snippets for massive libraries i.e. JavaScript
+1. Optional snippets for massive files i.e. JavaScript (no need to have jQuery and Prototype running at the same time)
 - F/ based Cheat Sheet for key bindings set in `.vimrc`